swanson/slack-archivist/README.md

 ## Slack Archivist

-A Slack integration to automatically tidy up your stale channels.
+A Slack integration to automatically tidy up your stale channels

 ### Why bother to achive channels?
 Aren't they free? #ChannelsAreFree

 It's fine to make new channels whenever you want.
-But at some point, the discussion in a channel might reach a natural conclusion -- especially for time-bound situations like a specific project, initiative, or company event (I'm looking at your #company-picnic-2015...).
+But at some point, the discussion in a channel might reach a natural conclusion -- especially for time-bound situations like a specific project, initiative, or company event (I'm looking at you #company-picnic-2015...).

 Having a bunch of inactive channels clutters up the Channel search list in Slack.
 If you're looking for a place to have a discussion or ask a question, you don't want to have to wade through 50+ zombie channels to find the right one.